 The Master of Science in Socio-Technical Systems provides students with the ability to analyze and model such systems, design policies and strategies for their sustainable management and propose ways for their continuous improvement.

-The Ph.D. program in Sociotechnical Systems is designed as an in-depth research degree that trains scholars and visionaries seeking to explore new systems-centric paradigms for the 21st century.
+The Stevens Ph.D. program in socio-technical systems is designed as an in-depth research degree that trains scholars and visionaries seeking to explore new systems-centric paradigms for the 21st century.
 Its goal is create a cadre of highly capable and entrepreneurial scholars whose research interests and contributions are tightly coupled with real-world needs and practices.
-The Sociotechnical Systems Ph.D is the first and currently only such degree in the United States.
-Similar programs include the Engineering Systems Ph.D. at the Massachusetts Institute of Technology and the Engineering and Public Policy program at Carnegie Melon University.
+This is the first and currently only such degree in the United States.
+Similar programs include: the Engineering Systems Ph.D. at the Massachusetts Institute of Technology and the Engineering and Public Policy program at Carnegie Melon University.